viamrobotics/docs/static/include/components/camera-sample.md

 "go.viam.com/rdk/components/camera"
 )

-// grab the camera from the robot cameraName := "camera0" // make sure to use the same component name that you have in your machine configuration myCam, err := camera.FromRobot(robot, cameraName) if err != nil {
+// grab the camera from the machine cameraName := "camera0" // make sure to use the same component name that you have in your machine configuration myCam, err := camera.FromRobot(robot, cameraName) if err != nil {